jasonkuhrt-archive/blog/2-react-popover-layout-system/README.md

 # React Popover Layout Algorithm

-This article is an overview of the layout algorithm used for react-popover.
+This article is an overview of the layout algorithms used for react-popover.
 If you are curious about what react-popover is or why it exists then you may want to read a recent article detailing its back-story.

 ----